 Joint Photographic Experts Group (JPEG) files are one of the most common ways to store digital photos.
 Many modern cameras use them to shoot and store images.
 JPEGs go through a compression process to significantly reduce the image file size — making them easier to store and load on webpages.
 JPEG images can contain up to 16 million colors.

 What is a PNG file?

-Portable Network Graphics files (PNGs) are compressible and like JPEGS, can handle 16 million colours.
-They’re mostly used for web graphics, logos, charts and illustrations, rather than high-quality photographs, because they take up more storage space than JPEGs.
+Portable Network Graphics files (PNGs) are compressible and like JPEGS, can handle 16 million colors.
+They’re mostly used for web graphics, logos, charts, and illustrations, rather than high-quality photographs, because they take up more storage space than JPEGs.
 One thing PNGs offer that JPEGs don’t is the ability to handle graphics with transparent backgrounds.